nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Thank you for your interest in MoneyGoWhere!

-You have just made the first step in making even more money from your business, nice!
+Our team would like to express our heartfelt gratitude in giving our application a chance.
+Allow us to bring you many steps closer towards increasing your productivity, making more money from your business, and the dream of preserving hawker culture in Singapore!

 This is the user guide for MoneyGoWhere.
 **It is designed to help you, a hawker at NUS, learn how to use our system easily**.

 The purpose of this guide is to **show easy-to-understand instructions on how to use the program**.

-There may be new words in the guide that you have never heard of or seen before, but do not worry!
-We have made sure all the harder words are linked to our glossary at the bottom of the guide.
-All you have to do is click on the difficult word, and your computer will lead you to what the word means.
-Easy!

 <h1> What is MoneyGoWhere? </h1>

-MoneyGoWhere is a **computer program** that **helps you keep track of your sales**.
+MoneyGoWhere is a [**computer program**](#glossary) that **helps you keep track of your sales**.

 It works like the _cashier machine_ that you have been using, but is even better!
 With MoneyGoWhere, **you can see how much money you make each day** and **what items you sell the most**.